lukearcamo/lukearcamo.github.io/_posts/2023-06-21-four-ways-to-forgiveness-ursula-k-leguin.md

 tags: scifi romance political feminist multiperspective war soft-sf space speculative
 background-color: "#837786"
 ---
 ★★★★☆ — Werel and Yeowe are two planets with a long, painful history.
 Three centuries ago, its dark blue ethnic groups began the enslavement of lighter-skinned people.
 But this complex history is better understood on a smaller, human scale.
-In these four stories, characters learn about true freedom, heal after the War of Liberation, and understand the place of their local world within the larger universe.
+In these four stories, different characters learn about true freedom, heal after the War of Liberation, and understand the place of their local world within the larger universe.

 <!--split-->